So you want to know “What are the best north facing window plants?” There are more than you think!

 Creating The Most Attractive Setting For Plants In North Facing Windows

-Grouping a lot of plants for north facing windows in your northern window gives the opportunity to create a very textured display.
+Grouping a lot of plants in north-facing windows gives the opportunity to create a very textured display.

-Plants growing in the under-story of the rainforest are many and varied, yet they all need the same constant, measured amount of light your window will provide.
+Plants growing in the under-story (low light plants) of the rainforest are many and varied, yet they all need the same constant, measured amount of light your window will provide.

 Because of this, you can set up a lush and eclectic garden that is very pleasing to the eye.